 - Contact your financial institution or account immediately

-- Contact the three major credit bureaus and request that a fraud alert be placed on your credit report.
+- Contact the three major credit bureaus and request a fraud alert be placed on your credit report.

 Step 1.
 If you got a phishing email, forward it to the Anti-Phishing Working Group at reportphishing@apwg.org.
 If you got a phishing text message, forward it to SPAM (7726).